datarisk-io/mlops_codex/docs/source/training.rst

 ===============================

-Module with the classes that alows to manage your trainining experiments.
+Module with the classes that allows to manage your training experiments.

 neomaril\_codex.training.NeomarilTrainingExecution